-The Durmitor mountains, located in the northwest of the country, are a huge mountain massif and the namesake of Durmitor National Park.
+The Durmitor mountains, located in the northwest of the country, are a vast mountain massif and the namesake of Durmitor National Park.
 Carved and shaped by glaciers many thousands of years ago, these mountains are cut by canyons, rivers, and underground streams while alpine meadows and ancient forests cover their slopes.

 Durmitor National Park is home to a remarkable biological diversity.
 There are, for example, more than 1,600 different vascular plants.
 It offers a refuge for old-growth European black pines, thought to be remnants of the vast primeval forest that once covered Europe from the North Sea coast to Russia.

 In terms of wildlife, if you’re lucky enough, you might spot European wild cats, gray wolves, and the occasional brown bear.
 This biological variety and the park’s fascinating geological history are the main reasons UNESCO declared it a World Heritage Site in 1980 and is also a reason this park made it on our list of best things to do in Montenegro with kids.

-Having been home to farming people for centuries, tough people who managed to survive in this harsh environment, the Durmitor massif played an important role in World War II.
+Having been home to farming people for centuries, tough people who managed to survive in this harsh environment, the Durmitor massif played an essential role in World War II.
 Because of its ruggedness, it was a stronghold of the Partisans in their resistance against the Nazis.

-The trails in the park, as well as the small town of Žabljak, are littered with monuments and memorials to the guerilla fighters who fought and died for their country during the Second World War.
+The trails in the park and the small town of Žabljak are littered with monuments and memorials to the guerilla fighters who fought and died for their country during the Second World War.
 They’re still seen as national heroes in Montenegro.

 The commander of the guerrillas was a man named Josip Broz Tito, who would later become Yugoslavia’s dictator.
 He commemorated his comrades by establishing the country’s first national park in the Durmitor mountains, Durmitor National Park.